pavan-prajapat-7/GK-questions-game/README.md

 Test your knowledge with this fun and interactive General Knowledge Quiz Game!
 This console-based quiz game challenges players with 15 multiple-choice questions covering topics like programming, computer science, and general tech knowledge.

 🛠 Features:
-✅ 15 diverse questions on various topics
+✅ 15 diverse questions on various topics.
-✅ Dynamic scoring system: +5 points for correct answers, -1 for wrong ones ✅ Personalized experience with player name input
+✅ Dynamic scoring system: +5 points for correct answers, -1 for wrong ones.
+✅ Personalized experience with player name input.
-✅ Interactive gameplay with real-time score updates
+✅ Interactive gameplay with real-time score updates.
-✅ Exciting feedback messages based on performance
+✅ Exciting feedback messages based on performance.

 🎯 How to Play?
 1️⃣ Enter your name to begin.